JADES: Low Surface Brightness Galaxies at 0.4 < z < 0.8 in GOODS-S: Comparison of LSBs with Other Samples

 The KS tests involving the $A_V$ distribution for the low redshift LSBs gives $p$-values of 0.116 and 0.008 for the high redshift LSBs and HSBs, respectively.
 From this, we gather that the low redshift LSB distribution is different from the HSB $A_V$ distribution with $> 3\sigma$ confidence, while it is only different from the high redshift LSB distribution by $> 1\sigma$.
 The KS test for the $z > 0.4$ LSBs and HSBs gives a $p$-value on the order of $10^{-4}$, which corresponds to $>3\sigma$ confidence.
 From this, we can conclude that the distribution of dust attenuation in the low redshift LSB sample is similar to that of the higher redshift LSB sample, which is statistically different than the higher redshift HSB sample.
 Dust attenuation may be a factor in explaining why some of our LSB samples have lower surface brightnesses than the HSB sample, but many of the galaxies from both LSB samples have $A_V < 1.0$ mag.
 92\% of the $z > 0.4$ LSBs and 73\% of the $z < 0.4$ LSBs show $A_V < 1.0$.
 Therefore, for the majority of our LSBs, Figure \ref{fig:Av_stellar_mass} shows that dust attenuation is not a major cause of their low surface brightness.
 Results and uncertainties in quantities shown in Figure \ref{fig:Av_stellar_mass} are reported in Table \ref{tab:BAGPIPES}.

 With a measure of size from the best-fit effective radius from \texttt{pyimfit} (see Section \ref{sec:selection}) and an estimate of stellar mass from \texttt{bagpipes}, we can compare our galaxy samples with previously fitted size-mass relations to see how they all fit into the general population.
-We use these two quantities to show a size-mass relation in Figure \ref{fig:size-mass}, and overplot the best-fit lines for galaxies $0.5 < z < 1$ from the 3D-HST+CANDELS survey reported in \cite{van_der_Wel2014} for both early and late type galaxies (fits shown in their Figure 5 and values reported in their Table 1).
-The late-type galaxy fit best describes the size-mass relation for all three of our samples.
+We use these two quantities to show a size-mass relation in Figure \ref{fig:size-mass}, and overplot the best-fit lines for dwarf ($5.5 < \log(M_*/M_{\odot}) < 8.5$) galaxies from the Exploration of Local Volume Satellites (ELVES) survey reported in \cite{ELVES2021}, along with the associated 1$\sigma$ uncertainty.

-From Figure \ref{fig:size-mass}, it is shown that most of the $0.4 < z < 0.8$ LSBs sample lies above the \cite{van_der_Wel2014} fits at larger effective radii, while most of the HSB sample lies below the fits with smaller radii at similar stellar mass.
-This is an effect of our selection process, as the HSBs were selected based off of having similar total magnitude but higher surface brightness, which results in the HSB sample being more compact than the LSB sample.
-The $z < 0.4$ LSB sample lies on either side of the \cite{van_der_Wel2014} fits, but at lower stellar masses on average.
-No particular sample is shown to be major outliers in the size-mass relation for the general galaxy population.
+From Figure \ref{fig:size-mass}, it is shown that most of the $0.4 < z < 0.8$ HSB sample lies along the ELVES fit within uncertainty, while most of the $0.4 < z < 0.8$ LSB sample lies above the fit with larger radii at similar stellar mass.
+The LSBs being more extended than the HSBs at fixed stellar mass is an effect of our selection process, as the HSBs were selected based off of having similar total magnitude but higher surface brightness, which results in the HSB sample being more compact than the LSB sample.
+What Figure \ref{fig:size-mass} reveals is that the higher redshift LSBs are outliers in the size-mass relation for local dwarf galaxies, whereas the majority of the HSB sample are not outliers.
+This supports the idea of LSBs having higher spin parameters early in their evolution \citep{perez_montano2022}, leading to extended morphologies that result in low surface brightness.
+Roughly half of the $z < 0.4$ LSB sample lies within the uncertainty of the ELVES fit, while the other half are extended outliers like the $0.4 < z < 0.8$ LSBs.